 George C. Prendergast, PhD, LIMR President and CEO

-Dr. George Prendergast was appointed President and CEO of the Lankenau Institute for Medical Research (LIMR) in 2004 and is the founder and CEO of LIMR Development, Inc., a for-profit subsidiary of LIMR established in 2007.
+Dr. George Prendergast was appointed president and CEO of the Lankenau Institute for Medical Research (LIMR) in 2004.
 He is a graduate of the University of Pennsylvania where he was graduated magna cum laude with a Bachelor of Arts with Distinction in Biochemistry in 1983.
 He obtained his Master of Science in Molecular Biophysics and Biochemistry from Yale University in 1984 and his PhD in Molecular Biology from Princeton University in 1989.
 Dr. Prendergast is professor, Department of Pathology, Anatomy and Cell Biology, Jefferson Medical College, and co-leader, Cancer Cell Biology and Signaling Program, Kimmel Cancer Center at Thomas Jefferson University in Philadelphia.
-He also serves as the editor-in-chief of Cancer Research, the field’s most highly cited journal and the flagship publication of the American Association for Cancer Research.

 With experience in the pharmaceutical industry as well as in academia, Dr. Prendergast is an accomplished cancer researcher recognized for his expertise in cancer biology, signal transduction, and molecular therapeutics.
 An emergent theme in Dr. Prendergast’s work has been the development of new therapeutics based on modifier genes that strongly affect disease susceptibility and therapeutic response.
 In his career he has become known as an innovator who has the ability to translate basic research findings toward clinical application, most recently in developing IDO inhibitors as a novel class of drugs to dramatically improve the immune response and therapeutic outcome in cancers treated with chemotherapy, radiotherapy or immunotherapy.